chuien9797/cloudRagAWS/README.md

 ## Why This Project Matters

 Many RAG demos stop at “upload a file and ask a question.”
-CloudRAG goes further by bringing in product and systems concerns:
+CloudRagAWS goes further by bringing in product and systems concerns:

 - who can access which documents
 - how answers are verified